Principal Investigators

 Ibrahima Bah

-Ibrahima Bah is an assistant professor in the physics and astronomy department at Johns Hopkins University since 2017.
+Ibrahima Bah is an associate professor in the physics and astronomy department at Johns Hopkins University since 2017.
 He received his PhD in physics from the university of Michigan, Ann Arbor in 2012.
 After PhD, he completely a joint postdoctoral position between IPhT at Saclay in France, and the University of Southern California (2012-2015).
 He was awarded the University of California President’s Postdoctoral Fellowship at USCD with professor Ken Intriligator (2015-2016).

 Bah works on holography, supergravity and string theory.
 He has developed novel methods and techniques for studying anomalies of continuous as well as discrete symmetries, for both conventional and generalized symmetries, for QFTs constructed within string theory.
 He is interested in the interplay of symmetry and its various generalizations in the context of gravity, decoupling limits of gravity, and geometric engineering of quantum field theories from gravitational theories.